J. Milton Dyer

-J. Milton Dyer (April 22, 1870 – May 27, 1957) was a prominent Cleveland, Ohio architect.
+J. Milton Dyer (April 22, 1870 – May 27, 1957) was an American architect based in Cleveland, Ohio.

 Background

 Dwyer was born in Middletown, Pennsylvania where his father had a hardware business.
 In 1881 his family moved to the Rock's Corners area (near East 55th and Woodland Avenue) and Dyer attended Central High School, worked for Brown Hoisting where he earned a scholarship to Case Institute of Technology.
 He later studied at the École nationale supérieure des Beaux-Arts in Paris.

 Professional career

 He worked for Warner & Swasey (Ambrose Swasey and Worcester R. Warner's firm) for several years, and Frank Walker, Henry Weeks, and Reynold Hinsdale worked in his office.
 The Architectural Record published a 1906 feature that noted him as an example of professionally educated architects moving to smaller cities.

 Dyer became a member of Cleveland's Tavern Club, established 1892–93, and when his design of a building for the group won a club architect selection contest, and the club offered him membership as part of the design contract.
 The club moved from a leased property at 968 Prospect Street to the Dyer building on 1 January 1905.
 "The exterior construction and the traditional interior decor of the building" have remained essentially the same since the club's beginning.
 He designed several buildings on Cleveland's Euclid Avenue.